GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Instruction Formatting of GeoZero-Raw

 \section{Instruction Formatting of GeoZero-Raw}

 We apply instruction formatting to the GeoZero-Raw dataset.
 To distinguish different tasks, following the conventions of existing remote sensing MLLMs \cite{kuckreja2024geochat,zhan2025skyeyegpt}, we prepend task descriptors to user instructions, where \textit{[cls]}, \textit{[grounding]}, \textit{[vqa]}, and \textit{[caption]} represent scene classification (SC), visual grounding (VG), visual question answering (VQA), and image captioning (IC) tasks, respectively.
-Furthermore, to help general-purpose MLLMs better understand the expected output format for different remote sensing vision–language tasks, we introduce task-specific textual hints in addition to the original user instructions.
+For samples that do not belong to these four vision–language tasks, no task descriptors are added.
+Furthermore, to help general-purpose MLLMs better understand the expected output format for different remote sensing vision–language tasks, we introduce task-specific textual hints in addition to the original user instructions..
 For example, for VG tasks, the instruction is reformulated as: ``\textit{Please provide the location of the object in the image: \{original grounding text\}.}'' To prevent the model from over-relying on these textual hints, we randomly decide whether to include them with a probability of 50\%.
 In addition, to further enhance model generalization, we design more than 20 variations of textual hints for each task, from which one is randomly selected for each sample.
 The textual hints for different tasks are shown in Figure \ref{fig:hint_sc}-\ref{fig:hint_ic}, while the converted samples are presented in Figure \ref{fig:train_example}.